Barsonax/CleanAspCoreWebApiTemplate/Readme.md

 ```

 ## Running the app

 First generate a jwt that you can use for local testing:

 ```cmd
 dotnet user-jwts create --claim "reademployees=" --claim "writeemployees="
 ```

 Then run the database using the provided docker-compose.yaml then run the app.
+The jobs and department endpoints only require authentication but the employee endpoints require that you have the correct claims in the jwt token.